 I hold a masters, specialist and doctorate degrees in marriage and family counseling from the University of Florida.
 (Go Gators!)
-In addition to being a licensed marriage and family therapist (NC 1101 & FL MT3251) and a licensed professional counselor-supervisor (NC S5025), I’m the only doctoral-level sex therapist serving the TRIAD of NC who is certified by the American Association of Sex Educators, Counselors and Therapists (AASECT); AASECT is the premier certifying body for sexual health clinicians.
+In addition to being a licensed marriage and family therapist (PA MF000413, NC 1101 & FL MT3251) and a licensed clinical mental health counselor-supervisor (NC S5025), I’m the only doctoral-level sex therapist serving the TRIAD of NC who is certified by the American Association of Sex Educators, Counselors and Therapists (AASECT); AASECT is the premier certifying body for sexual health clinicians.

 Staying current within the profession is a strong personal value.

 I hold clinical and professional memberships in a number of organizations, including the American Counseling Association (ACA), International Association of Marriage and Family Counselors (IAMFC), American Mental Health Counselors Association (AMHCA), Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling (ALGBTIC), and the World Professional Association for Transgender Health, as well as AASECT.

 - American Journal of Sexuality Education (ad hoc)

 - Journal of Counseling Sexology & Sexual Wellness

 - Adjunct Faculty, Northwestern University, The Family Institute